gitpress/adventures/html/02_common_elements/_04_HTML5_elements.md

 </body>
 ```

+As you can see, the idea behind the new elements is to provide HTML elements out of the box that cover common things many webpages have.

 > The **<div></div>** tag is a way of creating an editable and styleable area.
 To find out more about this see [section 12 - CSS](#)

 ## Nav